PostMortem Genetic Testing FAQs

 What Information is Important to Share With the Surviving Family Members?

 - Which sample(s) has been saved and how long it will be stored at the ME/coroner's office.

 - Potential costs associated with postmortem genetic testing.

 - This allows them to discuss the available options for the specimens with their managing physicians.

 - The sudden unexplained death of a family member may warrant a medical evaluation for surviving family members.

-- Example: If an inherited cardiac condition is suspected, then first degree family members of the deceased individual could be advised to seek cardiac evaluation.
+- Example: If an inherited metabolic condition is suspected, then first-degree family members of the deceased individual could be advised to seek biochemical genetics evaluation.

 - Genetic counselors are available to speak with the family.

 - Genetic counselors can work with family members in a clinical setting to provide a risk assessment and help them navigate the available options for the saved DNA specimen.

 - Information for families about postmortem genetic testing